 This week, I learned one of those “relatives” passed away.
 Her name was Barb and she was one of the most brilliant minds and thoughtful beings I have ever met.
-She was wickedly smart, embraced life with zest, and it gives me comfort knowing she lived life on her own terms.
+She was wickedly smart and embraced life with zest.
+It gives me comfort knowing she lived life on her own terms.

-I met Barb in 1996 when my then boyfriend Peter (who later ended up being my now deceased former husband) and I took jobs at Furnace Creek Resort in Death Valley National Park.
-Okay, Peter was the one they wanted as the Rooms Manager and I was just part of the deal.
-Although I had my own work-ethics, merits and abilities, I still needed to prove that I was not some hussy riding on his coattails.
+I met Barb in 1996 when my then boyfriend Peter (who later ended up being my now opens in a new windowdeceased former husband) and I took jobs at Furnace Creek Resort in Death Valley National Park (now it’s The Oasis at Death Valley) .
+Okay, Peter is who they wanted as the Rooms Manager.
+I was just part of the deal.
+I had my own work-ethics, merits and abilities, but I still needed to prove I was not some hussy riding on his coattails.

 Barb was one of my first friends in Death Valley and one of the few who did not judge me, which was typical Barb.
 The woman I knew didn’t have any expectations of others and never judged a book by its cover (had to throw that in there because she was an avid reader).
 She was pure and innocent in her acceptance of people yet very wise and a bit skeptical when it came to life.
 She was a genuine free spirit which was not the person I was, or at least I did not think that quality was inside me.

 During our Death Valley days, we spent many evenings philosophizing and the later into the night, with assistance of adult beverages, the deeper our conversations became.
 We discussed everything from civil rights to lost loves and UFOs to human rights.
-Our greatest adventures were associated with “BarbFest,” a celebration of her 50th birthday.
-She and two male friends took a trip to Las Vegas where we enjoy VIP seating during a drag queen show and confused the house photographer who could not figure out which of us were couples.
+Our greatest adventures were associated with “BarbFest;” a celebration of her 50th birthday.
+She, two male friends, and I took a trip to Las Vegas where we enjoy VIP seating during a drag queen show and confused the house photographer who could not figure out which of us were couples.
 Perhaps that’s another story for another time.

 The second portion of BarbFest was a jaunt to Crystal, Nevada, to visit the Brothel Art Museum we had seen advertised so many times on billboards in Pahrump.
-And, prostitution is legal.
+And, prostitution just like adult pornography that you can find on websites like tubev sex Japan is legal.
 We stopped in Pahrump where a guy at a gas station encouraged us to use the “dry lakebed” to shave about 30 minutes off our drive and silly us.
 We took his advice and soon my blue Berretta learned it was NOT a dry lakebed.
-In fact, it was a very wet lake.
+It was an extremely wet lake.

-We got stuck a few times and by some miracle, or maybe it was me getting out and pushing in the mud, we made it to our destination – the Brothel Art Museum – which turned out being a bar with various newspaper and magazine articles about prostitution plastered on the wall.
+We got stuck a few times.
+By some miracle (or maybe it was me getting out and pushing in the mud), we made it to our destination.
+The Brothel Art Museum.
+It was a bar with a wall plastered with various newspaper and magazine articles about prostitution.
 We walked in and the bartender asked how he could help us.
 The only other patron sat at the bar, unfazed by our presence.